viswa2/DevOps/aws-fundamentals/README.md

 •	Performance efficiency
 •	Cost optimization
 •	Sustainability
-`Operational excellence` is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

-Design principles for operational excellence in the cloud You can define your entire workload (applications, infrastructure) as code and update it with code. annotating documentation, anticipating failure, and frequently making small, reversible changes.
+`Operational excellence` The Operational Excellence pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
+In the cloud, you can apply the same engineering discipline that you use for application code to your entire environment.
+You can define your entire workload (applications, infrastructure) as code and update it with code.
+You can implement your operations procedures as code and automate their execution by triggering them in response to events.

 The `security` pillar focuses on protecting information & systems.
 Key topics include confidentiality and integrity of data, identifying and managing who can do what with privilege management, protecting systems, and establishing controls to detect security events.